 Time to put, ‘Because I said so’ in the bin.
 If you are giving your child an instruction and want to know why don’t fob them off, it can only create frustration.

-Offering explanations is a great way for children to learn about how the world works, so if you need them to tidy the table, let them know it’s because you want everybody together at the table for dinner and how nice it is.
+Offering explanations is a great way for children to learn about how the world works.
+If you need them to tidy the table, let them know it’s because it is nice to get everyone at the table for dinner.

 ‘Why’ also comes in handy if or when they behave inappropriately.
-‘Don’t do that’ isn’t really giving them anything.
+‘Don’t do that.’ isn’t giving them anything.
 If you feel it is wrong, tell them why.
 Can it hurt someone?
 Would something likely break?

 Time Out In

-Time out has become a popular way to get children to sit, be calm, and wait out their anger or negative behavior until either a certain time has passed or until mom or dad deems it long enough.
+Time out has become a popular way to get children to sit, be calm, and wait out their anger or negative behavior.
+Usually, until either a certain time has passed or until mom or dad deems it long enough.